vncsms/WikiImagesCrawler/README.md

 - Install Pypy
   - pip install pymongo, requests and BeautifulSoup

-- This algorithm will crawler all articles you want.
-But if you need all articles you should executable in various tmux.
+- This algorithm will list in mongo all images from wikipedia from articles you want.
+But if you need all articles you should executable in multiples tmux.
 - Maybe will take a few weeks to crawler all articles.